-Market risk is the risk that future or the fair value of a financial instrument, will fluctuate because of instruments. changes in market prices.
+Market risk is the risk that future cash flows of a financial instrument. or the fair value of a financial instrument, will fluctuate because of instruments. changes in market prices.
 Market prices include foreign exchange rates, interest rates, inflation, equity and commodity prices.
 The main types of market risk to which the Group is exposed are interest rate risk and inflation risk.